SCALAR: Scale-wise Controllable Visual Autoregressive Learning: Abstract

 \section{Abstract}

 Controllable image synthesis, which enables fine-grained control over generated outputs, has emerged as a key focus in visual generative modeling.
 However, controllable generation remains challenging for Visual Autoregressive (VAR) models due to their hierarchical, next-scale prediction style.
 Existing VAR-based methods often suffer from inefficient control encoding and disruptive injection mechanisms that compromise both fidelity and efficiency.
 In this work, we present SCALAR, a controllable generation method based on VAR, incorporating a novel Scale-wise Conditional Decoding mechanism.
 SCALAR leverages a pretrained image encoder to extract semantic control signal encodings, which are projected into scale-specific representations and injected into the corresponding layers of the VAR backbone.
 This design provides persistent and structurally aligned guidance throughout the generation process.
-Building on SCALAR, we develop SCALAR-Uni, a unified extension that aligns multiple control modalities into a shared latent space, supporting flexible multi-conditional guidance in a single model.
-Extensive experiments show that SCALAR achieves superior generation quality and control precision across various tasks.
-All the code will be released.
+Building on SCALAR, we develop SCALAR-Uni, a unified extension that aligns multiple control modalities into a shared latent space, supporting flexible multi-conditional guidance in a single model. quality and control precision, including diffusion-based methods (e.g., ControlNet++) and AR-based methods (e.g., ControlAR, CAR).
+The code is released at \href{https://github.com/AMAP-ML/SCALAR}{https://github.com/AMAP-ML/SCALAR}.